turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 - End of first weekend

 **Suggested testing progress by end of iteration**
-- Unit & integration tests are written & passing
+- All tests written and passing
 - Asynchronous testing is completed
-  - Asynchronous functions are mocked properly
+  - Asynchronous functions are stubbed properly

 ---